Icode4me/UOPeople_Projects/README.md

 Mathmatical calculation to calc sphere volume

 # Project03:myBio.py
-simple question prompts then print out of what user entered
+Simple question prompts then print out of what user entered

 # compareXandY.py
 Give 2 numbers x, y and it will return in a print function: 1 when x > y, -1 if x < y, and 0 if x == y